mrkkrp/markkarpov.com/tutorial/megaparsec.md

 *The `:: Parser Char` annotation is necessary because `satisfy` by itself is polymorphic, so `parseTest` cannot know what to use in place of `e` and `s` in `MonadParsec e s m` (`m` is assumed to be `Identity` with these helpers).
-If we worked with a pre-existing parser which had a type signature, the explicit clarification of parser type would be unnecessary.*
+If we were working with a pre-existing parser that had a type signature, the explicit clarification of the parser type would be unnecessary.*

 That seems to work all right.
-The problem with `satisfy` is that it does not say what is expected when it fails, because we cannot analyze the function which the caller of `satisfy` provides.
-There are other combinators that are less general, but they can generate more helpful error messages.
-For example `single` (with type-constrained synonyms called `char` in `Text.Megaparsec.Byte` and `Text.Megaparsec.Char`) which matches a specific token value:
+The problem with `satisfy` is that it does not say what is expected when it fails, because we cannot analyze the function that the caller of `satisfy` provides.
+There are other combinators that are less general but can generate more helpful error messages.
+For example, there is `single` (with type-constrained synonyms called `char` in `Text.Megaparsec.Byte` and `Text.Megaparsec.Char`), which matches a specific token value:

 ```haskell